FlorianS4/project_4_django/README.md

 ![ERD Diagram](/docs/readme-images/erd-diagram-gamecrit.png)

 - This diagram shows the relationships in my models and beetween one another.
-- I used the [Django AllAuth](https://docs.allauth.org/en/latest/) library for user authentification.
+- I used the [Django AllAuth](https://docs.allauth.org/en/latest/) library for user authentification, which created my user model for me.

 ## Agil Methology